 (a) Phases.
 The Services shall be divided into the phases, steps and work described in the Proposal.

-(b) Public Meetings.
-Provider shall attend such public meetings concerning the Services as CWC reasonably may direct.
+(b) Meetings.
+Provider shall attend the meetings concerning the Services as detailed in the Proposal.
+If CWC reasonably desires for Provider to attend any additional meetings concerning the Services (such as presentations at public meetings or hearings to receive public input and direction from CWC) then such attendance shall incur additional cost beyond the Base Fee (defined below) as mutually agreed by the parties.
 CWC shall schedule and advertise all public meetings or hearings.
-CWC may request Provider to make a presentation concerning the Service at one or more public meetings in order to receive public input and direction from CWC.
 All reasonable and final adjustments and amendments to the resulting deliverables as directed by CWC will be made by Provider prior to Provider’s deemed completion of the Services.

 (c) Schedule.
 It is anticipated that the Services will be completed within approximately four months from the effective date of this Agreement, with an outside completion date of 31 October 2025.
 Provider shall comply with such performance schedule for the component Services as CWC reasonably may direct upon reasonable prior notice to Provider.